 - Provide meaningful and inspiring opportunities for dance students and university and local communities through public performance of artistry and scholarship and community partnerships.

-Dance degree study includes courses in diverse dance practices, among them modern dance, contemporary dance, classical and contemporary ballet, vintage and contemporary jazz, and dance practices from West Africa, Latin America, and South America; improvisation; choreography; performance; digital skills for artists; dance history; anatomy; ballet pedagogy; and music and writing for dance.
+Dance degree study includes courses in diverse dance practices, among them modern dance, contemporary dance, classical and contemporary ballet, vintage and contemporary jazz, and dance practices from West Africa, Latin America, and India; improvisation; choreography; performance; digital skills for artists; dance history; anatomy; ballet pedagogy; and music and writing for dance.
 In partnership with the professional dance company, Charlotte Ballet, the Department offers a Professional Training Certificate in Dance for advanced ballet training.

 The unique research interests, expertise, and professional connections of our faculty provide extraordinary opportunities for our students.
 By audition, students perform in concerts featuring original works by faculty and guest choreographers, as well as re-staged masterworks.